jeanCarloMachado/unwanted-content-detector/README.md

 ## Use cases it could be applied to:

-- preventing to generate harmful content via LLMs
+- detecting the generation of harmful content from LLMs
 - preventing harmful prompts to be injected into LLMs
-- using it as a validator of content being generated according with design rules
+- using it as a validator of content being generated according to the brand guidelines

 ## Liability